 Clendenen, who stands at 5 feet, 7 inches, has been a Pride of Iowa All-Conference second-team selection for one year, a Pride of Iowa All-Conference first-team selection for two years, and an all-district volleyball selection for two years.
 In addition to volleyball, Clendenen has lettered in basketball and softball for four years and track for one year.
-She was named a Pride of Iowa second-team selection for two years for softball.
+She was named a Pride of Iowa second-team selection for two years in softball.

-In addition to her athletic honors, Clendenen has been a Pride of Iowa Academic All-Conference selection in basketball, softball, and volleyball for three years.
+In addition to her athletic honors, Clendenen has been a Pride of Iowa Academic All-Conference selection in basketball, softball and volleyball for three years.
 She has been an academic award winner earning the White Academic Letter for two years.

 Head Coach Casey Quiggle looks forward to Clendenen starting her collegiate career at Southwestern.